pombreda/pgreloaded/doc/tutorial/pong.rst

     there (or write a small processor that keeps track of the ball only and processes only the ``PlayerData`` and ``video.Sprite`` objects of each player for adding points)
+    Alternatively, you could use the :class:`pygame2.event.EventHandler` class to raise a score count function within the ``CollisionSystem``, if the ball collides with one of the paddles.

   * write an own Renderer, based on :class:`pygame2.ebs.Applicator`, which takes care of position and sprite sets ::